bhumika-aga/MovieReviewApp/DEPLOYMENT.md

-# 🚀 CinemaVerse Deployment Overview
+# 🚀 ReelCritic Deployment Overview

-CinemaVerse supports multiple deployment strategies to suit different needs and environments.
+ReelCritic movie review platform supports multiple deployment strategies to suit different needs and environments.
 This guide provides an overview and directs you to the appropriate detailed deployment guide.

 ## 🎯 Choose Your Deployment Method